This course will further your understanding of teenagers and the implications for teaching and learning in the 21st Century classroom.

 You will observe and evaluate lessons with teenagers, create activities for working with language and also design tasks for developing skills.
 Towards the end of the course, you will consider the assessment of progress, homework and how to encourage learner autonomy.
 There will also be space to explore diversity, equity, and inclusion.

-An ideal course for any teacher who would welcome the opportunity to re-evaluate their own teaching of teenagers and add ideas and activities to their own bank of resources, all while sharing and collaborating with others.
+An ideal course for any teacher who would welcome the opportunity to re-evaluate their own teaching of teenagers and add ideas and activities to their bank of resources, all while sharing and collaborating with others.

 Is this course for you?

-Teachers, academic managers and trainers who work in the area of teaching languages to secondary school-aged children (11 to 16-year-olds).
+Teachers, academic managers and trainers who work in the area of teaching languages to secondary school-aged children (11 to 16-year-olds)

 1 - 12 July 2024